aau-claaudia/hpc/docs/mistral/how-to-access.md

 Different access options are available, each with their own specific requirements depending on your project needs:

+!!! info "Dedicated workspaces can *only* include users with an approved default workspace"

+    * All persons that wish to be part of a dedicated Mistral workspace, must accept the Mistral Terms and Conditions.
+To do this each person must submit a request for the default workspace.
+    * Once all project members have approved for the default Mistral workspace, they can be added to the shared project workspace.

 | Option | What you get | Data allowed | What you must provide | API keys? |
 |---|---|---|---|---|
 | **Default workspace** | Access to Vibe at [chat.mistral.ai](https://chat.mistral.ai) and AI Studio at [console.mistral.ai](https://console.mistral.ai), including the Playground, Document AI and Audio transcription. | **Level 1 data with no personal data** | Consent, and select the default workspace | No |